- CLASS: Arachnida (Arachnids)

 AT THE ZOO

-The insect house in the San Diego Zoo’s Discovery Outpost is home to 14 tarantula species, including the goliath bird-eating spider.
+The insect house in the San Diego Zoo’s Discovery Outpost is home to 14 tarantula species.
 We rotate the display of these impressive animals seasonally.

 Hidden Jungle at the San Diego Zoo Safari Park is home to three tarantula species.
 The horned baboon tarantula has a very distinct “horn” that faces backward across the spider’s carapace; the Mombasa golden starburst tarantula has a starburst pattern of golden hairs on its carapace; and the Fort Hall baboon tarantula is light gray or brown with darker spots and stripes on its abdomen.